MeherShroff2/JETAssessment/README.md

 ##Guide on build and run
 - PHP 7+ must be installed

+##Interface screenshot
+This is the interface displaying the requested restaurants data [Interface_preview.png]

 ##To run the program:
 1. Clone the repository from https://github.com/MeherShroff2/JETAssessment.git
 2. Open a terminal in the project folder